 Using the salary converter

-This versatile salary converter can be used to convert an hourly rate or a daily salary to a weekly, bi-weekly, monthly, quarterly, or yearly salary.
+This versatile salary converter can be used to convert an hourly rate or a day rate to a weekly, bi-weekly, monthly, quarterly, or yearly salary (annual salary).
 Similarly, it can be used to convert a salary to an hourly rate.
 When converting dayly pay to weekly or bi-weekly salary, it assumes the work days per week entered are averaged over a year, but when it is used to convert daily pay to monthly, quarterly or yearly salary it will instead ask for a precise number of regular work days and then separately for the number of holidays and vacation days to subtract from the total number of work days.
 This ensure quite accurate conversion.
 For hourly rate conversions it always assummes that the number of hours worked per week are averaged over the year.

 With help from the salary converter you can make a more informed decision when considering what hourly rate to offer as a contractor or freelancer.
 You can also compare your regular salary payments to an equivalent daily wage or hourly rate to see how your pay measures against that of others.
 If you end up comparing your salary as an employee to hourly rates of consultants and other outside contractors, make sure to account for the expenses they incur which your employer usually covers for you, such as office space, electronics, software subscriptions, accounting expenses, professional education, certification, and so on.